Inquiries or services related to dogs, please contact the Guelph Humane Society at 519-824-3091.

 Replacement Tags: $10.00 (available at the Township Office only)

-directly to cover the cost of the animal control program.
-The
+The revenue generated from the sale of dog tags is applied directly to the cost of the animal control program.

 How to Register Your Dog